recepsirin/consumer/README.md

 This documentation addresses the management of a cluster comprising three nodes, each hosting identical APIs.
 The cluster is susceptible to instability, potentially resulting in failures.
 Ensuring consistent application of actions across all nodes is crucial, particularly concerning POST and DELETE requests.
-In the event of a failure in any node, it is imperative to rollback actions across all nodes to apply system integrity, aiming for the most reliable request handling possible.
+In the event of a failure in any node, it is expected to rollback actions across all nodes to apply system integrity.
+It's aimed to achieve the most reliable request handling as possible.

 ### So, How Can We Deal With It?